 Sometimes this is called a “flying top” as the crust tends to fall off easily.
 Not only is this unsightly it can be a major contributor to dense bread as the gluten structure cannot expand fully.

 A home proofing box is the way to go!
-Proofing bread in a warm, humid environment is the best solution to prevent dough drying up.
+Proofing bread in a warm, humid environment is the best solution to prevent dough from drying up.
 If you are using a home proofer such as this one from Brod & Taylor, you should always fill the provided water tray with water.
 A cup or tray of warm water should also be added when using another warming device to proof your bread.
 Typical choices are an oven on low heat/light on, a microwave with a light on or a home proofing box.

 Covering the dough well as it rises is also a valid choice.
 Cover a bowl of fermenting dough with something airtight such as plastic wrap or a lid.
 A tea towel will offer some protection but is not nearly as effective as something sealed.